Cod is cheap. That's the first thing it has going for it. Second, when baked with lemon, butter and garlic, it's really, really good.

 Preheat oven to 375º F. Lay the fillets in a big baking dish and sprinkle garlic over them.
 Melt butter in skillet, then remove from heat.

 Stir in lemon juice.
-I called for two teaspoons in this recipe, and I followed my own instructions on that when I made this for dinner last week, but normally I don’t measure it.
-I pour the juice into the bottle cap and repeat till it feels right.
+I called for two teaspoons in this recipe, and I followed my own instructions on that when I made this for dinner last week, but normally I don't measure it.
+I just keep adding till it feels right.
 Same with garlic and everything else.
 Two words, tacit cooking.

 Anyway, add rosemary next.